feedhenry-raincatcher/raincatcher-keycloak/README.md

-Custom Keycloak Docker
+Raincatcher Demo Keycloak example.
 ----------------------

-the contents of this repository are used to create a Keycloak standalone server docker image built on the alpine base to provide a small image to run tests against.
+The contents of this repository are used to create a Keycloak standalone server docker image.
+This image is designed and styled to work with RainCatcher demo solution.

+> Note: We do not use official keycloak image as base.
+Image is built on the alpine base to provide a small image to run tests against.
 The image size is ~309 MB as opposed to the JBoss/Keycloak image which is ~640 MB.

-## Running
+## Running image

+Image is published to docker hub

+    docker run feedhenry/raincatcher-keycloak

+## Building image

 Execute the following commands to build and run the server:

-    chmod +x build_run_populate.sh
-    ./build_run_populate.sh
+    docker build -t feedhenry/raincatcher-keycloak .

 This will build the docker image, start the server with an admin user generated, and then populate the server with some test data specified from the data_files/raincatcher-realm.json file.